 Investigate automated email sequences

-Many Email marketing providers, such as Mailchimp and Dotmailer offer easy automation.
-For example, if you have a large number of people in a list that you know little about you could set up a sequence focusing on a different thing each month (case studies, registering for a mass participation event, organising something in their community).
+Many Email marketing providers, such as Mailchimp and Dotmailer offer easy automation which is perfect for charity digital marketing.
+For example, if you have a large number of people in a list that you know little about you could set up a sequence focusing on a different thing each month (case studies, registering for a mass participation event, organizing something in their community).
 Based on what they click on, automatically put them in a list delivering just what they are interested in.
 If they don’t open anything for a while, automatically send them an email asking them to confirm they still want to hear from you and checking whether they would prefer a different medium.

 Use light-touch targeting to strengthen contact